sebglazebrook/fuzzy/README.md

 Install the latest release for max here: https://github.com/sebglazebrook/fuzzy/releases

+Then chuck it in your path and remove the "_osx" suffix on the filename.

+### Linux

+Install the latest release for max here: https://github.com/sebglazebrook/fuzzy/releases

-Then chuck it in your path and remove the osx suffix on the filename.
+Then chuck it in your path and remove the "_linux" suffix on the filename.

+The binary has been tested on debian jessie.

 ## Usage